Wednesday, 20 February 2013

 What kind of Wagner fare can you serve up in an intimate space?
 They managed a good mix.
 La (or should that be Die?)
 Bullock launched stylishly with top pianist Llŷr Williams in the Tannhäuser greeting, 'Dich, teure Halle'.
 Janice Watson sang two of the Wesendonck Lieder (actually the two I find least interesting, but they were well done all the same).
 Here are the four artists in one of two official photos; the shots of the trio at the top and of Sir John Tomlinson in conversation with Barry are mine.

 The coup was to bring the Bullock-Berkeley-Steeles together in the Dawn Duet from Götterdämmerung.
 Williams somehow managed to conjure an orchestra in the sunrise, and in came the two, each standing naturally and lovingly while the other sang.
 I'd forgotten what point SB brings to the German text, all the better in a small room.
-Though I've not always been bowled over by her stage performances, she's a fabulous recitalist: her Crear Classics disc of the Wesendoncks, Britten's The Poet's Echo and Prokofiev's Five Akhmatova Poems with contrasting flavours of Strauss, Quilter and Rorem is outstanding (it was our Vocal/Choral disc of the month in the BBC Music Magazine's March 2007 issue) .
+She's a fabulous recitalist: her Crear Classics disc of the Wesendoncks, Britten's The Poet's Echo and Prokofiev's Five Akhmatova Poems with contrasting flavours of Strauss, Quilter and Rorem is outstanding (it was our Vocal/Choral disc of the month in the BBC Music Magazine's March 2007 issue) .

 Apparently another CD of songs with Malcolm Martineau is due for release shortly; and she's to be heard in recital at the Wigmore on 22 March.